-- Oversight of Impact assessment of key judgements and level of management challenge. - Review of external audit findings, key judgements, level of misstatements. - Assess the quality of the internal team, their incentives and the need for supplementary skillsets. - Assess the completeness of disclosures, including consistency with disclosures on business model and strategy and, where requested by the Board, provide advice in respect of the fair, balanced and understandable statement. - Whistle-blowing and fraud - Consider annually whether the scope of the internal audit programme is adequate. - Monitor and review the effectiveness of the internal audit activities.
+- Oversight of Impact assessment of key judgements and level of management challenge. - Review of external audit findings, key judgements, level of misstatements. - Assess the quality of the internal team, their incentives and the need for supplementary skillsets. - Assess the completeness of disclosures, including consistency with disclosures on business model and strategy and, where requested by the IJB, provide advice in respect of the fair, balanced and understandable statement. - Whistle-blowing and fraud - the internal audit programme is adequate.

+Monitor and review the effectiveness of